 The Network responds to grievances filed by or on behalf of ESRD patients in its service area.
 Grievances may focus on staff issues, quality-of-care issues, and/or environmental issues and fall under several categories, including clinical area of concern, general grievance, and immediate advocacy.
 Immediate advocacy grievances are addressed by the Network contacting the facility to resolve an issue within seven business days.
 General grievances, in which the Network addresses more complex non-quality-of-care issues, are addressed over a 60-day period.
-Quality-of-care grievances are addressed through records review and, as with all grievances, the grievant receives an outcome letter.
-According to Chart J below, from May 2022-April 2023, 15% of contacts to the Network were for grievances, including 11% for immediate advocacy, 1% for general grievance, and 3% for clinical area of concern.
+Quality-of-care grievances include more complex clinical related grievances and are addressed through records review.
+According to Chart J below, from May 2022- April 2023, 7% of contacts to the Network were for grievances, including 4% for immediate advocacy, 2% for clinical area of concern, and 1% for general grievances.